-If a student has used all their eligibility from the fall and spring semester, they will still be able to receive Pell under the Year-Round Pell provision.
-A student must be enrolled half-time to be eligible for Year-Round Pell.
+If a student has used all their eligibility from the fall and spring semester, they will still be able to receive Pell for summer under the Year-Round Pell provision.
+This provision allows students to receive up to 150% of their yearly Pell Grant award.